 Their O-14 Building has received numerous honors, including the Concrete Industry Board’s 2009 Award of Merit and the American Council of Engineering Companies’ 2009 Diamond Award.
 A monograph of the project, O-14: Projection and Reception, is currently in production by AA Publications.
 Jesse Reiser and Nanako Umemoto were awarded the Chrysler Award for Excellence in Design in 1999 and received the Academy Award in Architecture by the American Academy of Arts and Letters in 2000.
 In 2008 they were awarded the Presidential Citation from The Cooper Union for outstanding practical and theoretical contributions to the field of Architecture, and in April 2011, they were honored with the John Hejduk Award, also from The Cooper Union.

 Both partners have taught at a number of academic institutions.
 Reiser is currently a Professor of Architecture and director of graduate studies for the M.Arch program at Princeton University’s School of Architecture.

-Anthony Vidler is the Dean of the Irwin S. Chanin School of Architecture of The Cooper Union.
+Moderated by Anthony Vidler.
+Vidler is the Dean of the Irwin S. Chanin School of Architecture of The Cooper Union.

 This program is made possible, in part, by the New York State Council on the Arts, a State Agency, and the New York City Department of Cultural Affairs, in partnership with the City Council.